MitHipster/challenge_survey/README.md

 }
 ```

-And renders the following form:
+and then renders the following form:

 ![Screenshot](img/screenshot.png)

-Your can invoked this library like so:
+You can invoked this library like so:

 `
 $(‘.surveyContainer’).renderSurvey(jsonObject);